IBM-Bluemix-Docs/voice-agent/about.md

 ### Architecture with a service orchestration engine
 {: #arch-soe}

 When you configure the {{site.data.keyword.conversationshort}} service, you can include a service orchestration engine (SOE) to customize the communication between {{site.data.keyword.iva_short}} and the service.
 The service orchestration engine acts as a proxy for the {{site.data.keyword.conversationshort}} service, by intercepting message requests and responses and modifying them by using third-party APIs. {{site.data.keyword.iva_short}} and the {{site.data.keyword.conversationshort}} service communicate through the {{site.data.keyword.conversationshort}} service's REST API, sending request data by using the `MessageRequest` method and receiving a corresponding JSON response.
-You can also use an SOE as a proxy for {{site.data.keyword.virtualagentshort}}, where it acts in the same way.

 ![Message requests and responses between {{site.data.keyword.iva_short}} and the {{site.data.keyword.conversationshort}} service flow through a service orchestration engine, which modifies them.](images/arch-soe.png)